 6. Leave the ‘paiseh piece’ alone

 Whether at a business or social luncheon, it is common that everyone avoids the paiseh piece = last piece of food on a shared dish.
 No matter how hungry you are or how much you think of the hungry children in Africa, never take the last piece from a serving tray as it shows that the food provided by the host (you in this case) has been insufficient.

 7. Go there hungry but not too hungry

 Research has shown that people tend to be even more enthusiastic in offering others with food at festive luncheons so be sure to go there hungry.
 It is rude to refuse or not eat food that has been offered to you.
 Another tip, be sure to check in on allergies and dietary preferences as the last thing you want is a medical emergency!

 8. Go big or go home

 As the host, always pick up the tab and do not ask to go dutch.
-If you have a budget to keep to, pick a venue that you can afford, there are plenty of venues in Singapore to pick.
+If you have a budget to keep to, pick a venue that you can afford.
 It is okay to limit the number of guests if you really need to but not okay if you allow your clients to bring as many colleagues and stinge on the meal.
 You will be better off sending a hamper with flowers.